leixiangwu/CSE509-Rootkit/README.txt

 filtered out when the files /etc/passwd and /etc/shadow are read

 3) Hide certain files.
 - The getdents and open syscalls were hijacked so that any of the files provided in the includes.h array will not be returned by getdents.
 In the case of open if one of our hidden files is an argument, we simply return -ENOENT

 4) Hide the module from lsmod.
 - In the hijacked read, we simply remove the entry for our rootkit (named  "rookit").
 Once this entry is removed from /proc/modules, lsmod will cease printing it.
 It is also removed from a regular cat of the file.

+5) Hides processes from the process table when a user does a "ps"
+- When a user issues 'ps' command, getdents system call is called to find all the directories inside of /proc/.
+Each directory that is in /proc/ is pid.
+When the rootkit module is loaded, getdents system call is hijacked so that any of the process matches a process name provided in the HIDDEN_PROCESSES includes.h array will be removed from getdents.
+Note in hijacked getdents, we find the process name by using pid number.

 Testing:
 1) Give the ability to a malicious process to elevate its uid to 0 (root)